 How do I find affordable term life insurance without compromising on cover?

-Three quick steps to getting the cheapest life insurance* quotes:
+Three quick steps to getting cheap life insurance* quotes:

 - Understand your personal needs.
 That is, how much cover you need and what type.

 - Compare multiple quotes.
-Review either online or with an adviser for the cheapest quote.
+Review either online or with an adviser for a cheaper quote.

 - Avoid extras if you don't need them.
 For instance, drop the additional trauma cover if you only need basic life cover.